Trhové Sviny

 Trhové Sviny (/cs/; Schweinitz) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
 It has about 5,300 inhabitants.
+The town is located on the stream Svinenský potok.

+Trhové Sviny was founded around 1250.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmarks of the town are the Church of the Assumption of the Virgin Mary and the Church of the Holy Trinity.

 Administrative division

 Trhové Sviny consists of 14 municipal parts (in brackets population according to the 2021 census):